dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-google-cloud-functions.md

       dlt init notion bigquery
       ```

-    - After running the command, new files and folders will be created in the main directory where the above command was executed, with the necessary files and configurations.
+    - After running the command, new files and folders will be created in the main directory where the command was executed.
+These files and folders will contain the necessary files and configurations.
     - Detailed information about initialising a verified source and a pipeline example can be found in the `dlthub` [documentation](https://dlthub.com/docs/dlt-ecosystem/verified-sources/notion).
 5. Create a new Python file called "main.py" in the main directory.
 The file can be configured as follows
     ```python